fastify/fastify-auth/README.md

 Keep in mind that route definition should either be done as [a plugin](https://github.com/fastify/fastify/blob/master/docs/Reference/Plugins.md) or within an `.after()` callback.
 For a complete example implementation, see [example.js](test/example.js).

-`@fastify/auth` will run all your authentication methods and your request will continue if at least one succeeds, otherwise it will return an error to the client.
+`@fastify/auth` will run all your authentication methods and your request will continue if at least one succeeds, otherwise, it will return an error to the client.
-Any successful authentication will automatically stop `@fastify/auth` from trying the rest, unless you provide the `run: 'all'` parameter:
+Any successful authentication will automatically stop `@fastify/auth` from trying the rest unless you provide the `run: 'all'` parameter:
 ```js
 fastify.route({
   method: 'GET',